crnbrdrck/ked/README.md

     - `easyInto` operator: Integer division *
 - Unary operators: `+` or `-` signs in front of numbers
 - `£`: comment *
+- `bai`: function definition
+    - NOTE: Function definitions are parsable but currently do nothing

 For more info, see the [CHANGELOG](CHANGELOG.md) to see what changed and when